-In order to increase the resistance to pitting of stainless steels, chromium and molybdenum are added in increasing quantities.
+In order to increase the resistance to pitting corrosion of stainless steels, chromium and molybdenum are added in increasing quantities.
 In order to retain the desirable austenitic microstructure, nickel is usually added.
 However, highly alloyed super austenitic stainless steels containing high levels of molybdenum (typically greater than 6%) are relatively expensive due to their higher nickel content too.

 Austenitic stainless steels are non-magnetic, which is useful for selected applications.
 They also retain excellent impact strength toughness down to very low cryogenic temperatures.
-They are straightforward to fabricate, machine and weld, although lower carbon grades such as 304L and 316L (UNS S31603, 1.4404) are less likely to suffer from carbide sensitisation.
+They are straightforward to fabricate, machine and weld – although lower carbon grades such as 304L and 316L (UNS S31603, 1.4404) are less likely to suffer from carbide sensitisation.
 Corrosion performance is positive, but strength is somewhat limited.

 Alloy 304 consists of 18-20% chromium, balanced by 8-10.5% nickel.
 Alloy 316 has a similar base composition, but also includes 2-3% molybdenum specifically to improve resistance to pitting corrosion.
 Whilst these standard grades can include up to 0.08% carbon, the lower carbon versions – 304L and 316L – contain less than 0.03%.
-This reduces the likelihood of forming chromium carbides during welding, which result in a loss of corrosion resistance and toughness.
+This reduces the likelihood of forming chromium carbides during welding, which results in a loss of corrosion resistance and toughness.